She was raped. Then the police charged her with a crime.

 MJ: What was it like for you to interview the rapist, Mark O’Leary, after learning so much about what he’d done?

 TCM: He’s a fantastically bad person.
-O’Leary is very articulate, [and] glib about what he’s doing, about how he planned, and he talks about everything in detail with some relish.
-I’m person of faith, a Quaker, I believe there is supposed to be God in everyone, and when you find somebody where there is not a lot of light shining through, it’s kind of a dark time for me personally.
+O’Leary is very articulate [and] glib about what he’s doing, about how he planned, and he talks about everything in detail with some relish.
+I’m person of faith, a Quaker.
+I believe there is supposed to be God in everyone, and when you find somebody where there is not a lot of light shining through, it’s kind of a dark time for me personally.

 KA: It was unsettling talking to him.
 We left that interview…I think it’s fair to say…

-Note: *Correction: An earlier version of this article misidentified the speaker of this and the following two answers.